chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 ---

-One of the key feature of [Ember Octane][octane] is *autotracking*, a lightweight reactivity system which allows you to write code like this, and have it *Just Work™*:
+One of the key features of [Ember Octane][octane] is *autotracking*, a lightweight reactivity system powered by Lamport clocks, incremental computation, and depth-first-searches—which allows you to write code like this, and have it *Just Work™*:

 [octane]: https://emberjs.com